Amirreza81/OS-Lab/README.md

-# OS-Lab: Operating Systems Laboratory Projects
+# OS-Lab, Sharif University of Technology

 This repository contains reports and project implementations developed as part of the *Operating Systems Laboratory* (CE-408) course at **Sharif University of Technology**.
 The projects focus on the practical aspects of operating system concepts and demonstrate hands-on experience with real-world challenges in system-level programming.